dustywhite7/Econ8310/SlidesCode/4 - Decision Trees.md

 # Overfitting in Decision Trees

 Remember our crazy decision tree?
-We want a model to be readable for a human, we should probably try to keep the model simpler.
+If we want a model to be readable for a human, we should probably try to keep the model simpler.
 This will also improve out-of-sample accuracy.

 ```python
 print("\n\nIn-sample accuracy: %s%%\n\n"